Simultaneous bosonic and fermionic T-dualization of the type II superstring theory -- Buscher approach and double space representation: Introduction

 The superstring theories have both bosonic and fermionic coordinates \cite{jopol}.
 Formally, Buscher procedure can be generalized for the fermionic coordinates and that is so called fermionic T-duality \cite{ferdual}.
+In the first paper of \cite{ferdual}, Berkovits and Maldacena showed that tree level superstring theories in presence of supersymmetric background fields posses a new kind of symmetry.
+They analyzed the gluon scattering amplitudes in N = 4 super Yang-Mills theory and discovered that new symmetry - fermionic T-duality.
+It is a part of the dual superconformal symmetry which should be connected to integrability and it is valid just at string tree level.
 Unlike bosonic T-duality, fermionic T-duality involves shifting along fermionic isometry directions.
 It is a non-local and formal operation, only defined at the level of the classical string sigma model and requiring a careful treatment of global and quantum consistency conditions.

 Model used in this paper is type II superstring in pure spinor formulation \cite{pure}.
 In general, the model is pretty complex and all background fields and their field strengths depend on all coordinates $x^\mu$, $\theta^\alpha$ and $\bar\theta^\alpha$, where $\theta^\alpha$ and $\bar\theta^\alpha$ are fermionic coordinates.
-Because of that we make a strong approximation, in accordance with the consistency conditions, taking all background fields constant as well as Ramond-Ramond field strength.
+Because of that I make a strong approximation, in accordance with the consistency conditions, taking all background fields constant as well as Ramond-Ramond field strength.

-The starting point are the papers \cite{radovi1} where we analyzed separately in details bosonic and fermionic T-duality using pure spinor formulation of the type II superstring theory with constant background fields.
-We obtained the form of T-dual theory as well as T-dual transformation laws, which relates initial and T-dual coordinates.
-Also we represented both bosonic and fermionic T-duality in the double space \cite{doublesp}, space spanned by initial and T-dual coordinates (Lagrange multipliers).
+The starting point are the papers \cite{radovi1} where bosonic and fermionic T-duality are analyzed separately in details using pure spinor formulation of the type II superstring theory with constant background fields.
+T-dual theory is obtained as well as T-dual transformation laws, which relates initial and T-dual coordinates.
+Also both bosonic and fermionic T-duality are represented in the double space \cite{doublesp}, space spanned by initial and T-dual coordinates (Lagrange multipliers).
 In double space T-dualization is realized through an appropriate permutation matrix and it acts as symmetry transformation.
-We proved the equivalence of the Buscher analytical approach and algebraic double space approach for this specific choice of action.
+The equivalence of the Buscher analytical approach and algebraic double space approach for this specific choice of action is proved.

 In this paper the intention is to analyze full T-dualized type II from \cite{radovi1} - theory after implementation of both fermionic and bosonic T-duality procedure.
 The first step in analysis is to check whether these two T-duality transformations commute.
 Commutation means that, independent of the sequence of T-dualizations, there are no new terms in the T-dual action (comparing to the initial one) and that all background fields are the same.
 In order to achieve that goal I use the results obtained in \cite{radovi1} - the form of the T-dual background fields and T-dual transformation laws.
 Combining these results it is showed that these two procedures commute for this specific choice of background fields.
 The action with constant background fields assumes a lot of approximations, so this check is not a trivial step in analysis.
 As a consequence of that conclusion, one obtained the T-dual transformation laws for full T-dualization as well as the form of the background fields of the full T-dualized theory.